Listen to this article

 Annual servicing is recommended, costing approximately $150 – $250 per service.

 For most Auckland homes with gas — yes, it's worth it.
 The Rinnai Infinity A26 is a proven, reliable system that pays for itself through lower running costs and a longer lifespan.
-We install them regularly and they rarely give trouble.
+We install them regularly across all Auckland suburbs and they rarely give trouble.
+The EECA also rates gas continuous flow systems highly for energy efficiency.